eclipse-keyple/keyple-java/java/component/keyple-plugin/remote/core/README.md

-# Keyple Remote SE Plugin (Core library)
+# Keyple Remote Plugin (Core library)

-The **Keyple Remote SE Plugin** allows a terminal to communicate with a "native" SE reader plugged into another terminal.
+The **Keyple Remote Plugin** allows a terminal to communicate with a "native" reader plugged into another terminal.

 In a Calypso context, it is useful when your SAM reader and/or your PO reader aren't connected to the same terminal.
-With the **Keyple Remote SE Plugin**, you can open Calypso transaction within a distributed architecture.
+With the **Keyple Remote Plugin**, you can open Calypso transaction within a distributed architecture.

 ## Table of Contents